My Journey to Minimalism: How I Discovered It & How to Know If It's Right for You

 You don’t have to overhaul your whole life overnight.
 Minimalism isn’t about perfection.
 It’s about experimenting with less so you can create more room for what truly matters.

-For me, minimalism isn't about getting rid of everything, it's about keeping the things (and people, and habits) that matter most.
-It's been a slow sometimes messy journey, and it's far from complete, but it's been a journey that's given me more clarity than any storage bin ever could.
+For me, minimalism isn’t about getting rid of everything; it’s about keeping the things (and people, and habits) that matter most.
+It’s been a slow, sometimes messy journey, and it’s far from complete.
+But it’s a journey that’s given me more clarity than any storage bin ever could.

 If you’ve ever wondered whether minimalism is right for you, I’d encourage you to take one small step and see how it feels.
 You might just find that "less" really does give you more.
 Post on Instagram or Facebook and tag your photos #buddingwithpride if you try out the experiment!
 I want to go along with you on your journey to minimalism!